Will Smith Player Props: Dodgers vs. Pirates

-On Monday, Will Smith (batting .222 in his past 10 games) and the Los Angeles Dodgers play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 10:10 PM ET.
+On Tuesday, Will Smith (.318 on-base percentage in past 10 games, 76 points below season-long percentage) and the Los Angeles Dodgers play the Pittsburgh Pirates, whose starting pitcher will be Luis Ortiz.
+First pitch is at 9:10 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Royals.

 Will Smith Game Info & Props vs. the Pirates